Medication Aide Training Program

 Student Responsibility – Additional Expenses (Varies)

-- MA Textbook (available for purchase at the school for $125)
+- MA Program Textbook (available for purchase at the school for $125)

-- Drug Book-Current Year (available for purchase at the school for $60)
+- CURRENT MA Drug Book (available for purchase at the school for $60)

-- TB Screening (TB Skin PPD tests available for purchase at the school for $25 each)
+- TB Skin Test (PPD) (tests available for purchase at the school for $30 per placement)

-- Scrubs (any color/pattern), shoes (closed toe non-skid soles or athletic shoes), a wristwatch, with a second hand (not digital)
+- A wristwatch, with a second hand (not digital)

-- Note-taking Supplies (folder, notebook, pens, pencils, highlighters)
+- Note-taking Supplies (notebook, paper, pens, pencils, highlighters)

-- Required Immunization(s): Influenza (during the flu season)
+- Required Immunization: Influenza (during the flu season)

 *OSBN Certification Fees

-* This fee is paid by the student to the OSBN after completion of the program for testing.
+* These fees are paid by the student to the OSBN after completion of the program for testing.

 **This fee is paid by the student after submitting the testing application and fee to the OSBN and receiving an emailed link from the OSBN.

-- At least two (2) business days prior to the first day of class, MA students must complete an Information Session, submit their all their enrollment paperwork, provide their NA-1 training program Certificate of Completion, and provide documentation of at least six (6) months full-time on-the-job experience (960 hours), or the equivalent in part-time hours, in a paid position as a Nursing Assistant under the supervision of a nurse since the completion of their NA-1 training program.
+- MA students must complete an Online Information Session, submit their all their completed enrollment paperwork, provide their NA-1 training program Certificate of Completion, and provide documentation of at least six (6) months on-the-job experience, which must total a minimum of 832 hours, in a paid position as a Nursing Assistant under the supervision of a nurse since the completion of their NA-1 training program.

 - MA students must obtain and provide documentation of current AHA BLS CPR training, TB screening, drug screening, and any required immunization documentation by the end of the day of their scheduled midterm exam.